eclipse-tractusx/portal/charts/localdev/README.md

 ## Usage

-The following steps describe how to setup the LocalDev chart into the default namespace of your started [**Minikube**](https://minikube.sigs.k8s.io/docs/start) cluster:
+The following steps describe how to setup the LocalDev chart into the namespace 'localdev' of your started [**Minikube**](https://minikube.sigs.k8s.io/docs/start) cluster:

 > **Note**
 >